-States must provide written and signed certifications that: The Texas Workforce Commission (TWC) is authorized to submit the VR services portion of the Unified or Combined State Plan under title I of the Rehabilitation Act of 1973 (Rehabilitation Act), as amended by title IV of WIOA,5 and its State Plan supplement under title VI of the Rehabilitation Act; In the event the designated State agency is not primarily concerned with vocational and other rehabilitation of individuals with disabilities, the designated State agency must include a designated State unit for the VR program (Section 101(a)(2)(B)(ii) of the Rehabilitation Act).
-As a condition for the receipt of Federal funds under title I of the Rehabilitation Act for the provision of VR services, the TWC Vocational Rehabilitation Division agrees to operate and is responsible for the administration of the State VR Services Program in accordance with the VR services portion of the Unified or Combined State Plan6, the Rehabilitation Act, 34 CFR 361.13(b) and (c), and all applicable regulations7, policies, and procedures established by the Secretary of Education.
-Funds made available to States under section 111(a) of the Rehabilitation Act are used solely for the provision of VR services and the administration of the VR services portion of the Unified or Combined State Plan: 3.
-As a condition for the receipt of Federal funds under title VI of the Rehabilitation Act for supported employment services, the designated State agency or the designated State unit when the designated State agency has a designated State unit, agrees to operate and is responsible for the administration of the State Supported Employment Services Program in accordance with the supplement to the VR services portion of the Unified or Combined State Plan8, the Rehabilitation Act, and all applicable regulations9, policies, and procedures established by the Secretary of Education.
+Unified or Combined State Plan , the Rehabilitation Act, 34 CFR 361.13(b) and (c), and all applicable regulations , policies, and procedures established by the Secretary of Education.
+Funds made available to States under section 111(a) of the Rehabilitation Act are used solely for the provision of VR services and the administration of the VR services portion of the Unified or Combined State Plan; 3.
+As a condition for the receipt of Federal funds under title VI of the Rehabilitation Act for supported employment services, the designated State agency or the designated State unit when the designated State agency has a designated State unit, agrees to operate and is responsible for the administration of the State Supported Employment Services Program in accordance with the supplement to the VR services portion of the Unified or Combined State Plan , the Rehabilitation Act, and all applicable regulations , policies, and procedures established by the Secretary of Education.
 Funds made available under title VI are used solely for the provision of supported employment services and the administration of the supplement to the VR services portion of the Unified or Combined State Plan; 4.
 The designated State unit, or if not applicable, the designated State agency has the authority under State law to perform the functions of the State regarding the VR services portion of the Unified or Combined State Plan and its supplement, and is responsible for the administration of the VR program in accordance with 34 CFR 361.13(b) and (c); 5.
 The State legally may carry out each provision of the VR services portion of the Unified or Combined State Plan and its supplement.
-All provisions of the VR services portion of the Unified or Combined State Plan and 6. its supplement are consistent with State law.
-7. The Vocational Rehabilitation Division Director, Cheryl Fuller, has the authority under State law to receive, hold, and disburse Federal funds made available under the
+6. All provisions of the VR services portion of the Unified or Combined State Plan and its supplement are consistent with State law.
+7. The Vocational Rehabilitation Division Director, Cheryl Fuller, has the authority under State law to receive, hold, and disburse Federal funds made available under the VR services portion of the Unified or Combined State Plan and its supplement; 8.
+The Vocational Rehabilitation Division Director has the authority to submit the VR services portion of the Unified or Combined State Plan and the supplement for Supported Employment services; 9.
+The agency that submits the VR services portion of the Unified or Combined State Plan and its supplement has adopted or otherwise formally approved the plan and its supplement.
+D